EVO Smart Console: Software

 The system supported VoIP, Remote desktop software, Internet Television, Streaming content, Akimbo-based video on demand (VOD), and DVR.
 Most of this was handled by the voice-enabled Media Center Communicator.

 Latest Revision

 The latest version had Amiga-based games, and an Akimbo-based video on demand service.
 It also had a larger, 250 GB hard drive, 1080p resolution, and ran a version of Fedora Linux operating system, Mirrors Evolution.
 There is open-source software for developers to make games for the system.

 EVO 2

-The EVO 2 uses a Samsung S5PV210 CPU, containing a ARM Cortex-A8 core clocked from containing a 1 GHz up to 1.2 GHz, The system has 512MB of RAM.
+The EVO 2 uses a Samsung S5PV210 CPU, containing a ARM Cortex-A8 core clocked from containing a 1 GHz up to 1.2 GHz, The system has 512 MB of RAM.
 An Nvidia Tegra 2 is used as a GPU.